 Bardo is the intermediate state between life and death.
 To free yourself from Samsara, it’s necessary to see the true nature of things.
 No one really knows what happens to the soul after it crosses the “lesser lights” and flows into the “clear light”.

-In The Museum of World Cultures in Barcelona I’ve found two examples of statues of Buddha with a hidden motif of hallucinogenic mushroom (one of them as old as IV century BCE.)
-The Amenita Muscaria mushroom was probably an ingredient of the sacred Hindu drink Soma which almost like the fruits of The Garden of Eden gave people permission to enter the realm of the gods.
+In The Museum of World Cultures in Barcelona, I’ve found two examples of statues of Buddha with a hidden motif of hallucinogenic mushroom (one of them as old as IV century BCE.)
+The Amanita Muscaria mushroom was probably an ingredient of the sacred Hindu drink Soma which almost like the fruits of The Garden of Eden gave people permission to enter the realm of the gods.

 It always amazes me how blind we are to these things as a culture.

 In Shantaram, Khanderbhai, a powerful mafia don presents the idea of the Ultimate Complexity:

 „The universe is always doing this.
 It is always moving from the simple to the complex.
 The universe, this universe that we know, began in almost absolute simplicity, and it has been getting more complex for about fifteen billion years.
 But we are all moving towards it– everything in the universe is moving towards it.
 And that final complexity, that thing we are all moving to, is what I choose to call God.
 If you don’t like that word, God, call it the Ultimate Complexity.
 Whatever you call it, the whole universe is moving toward it, our level of complexity, this level of complexity, with a consciousness capable of understanding the process, would be duplicated.
 Anything that enhances, promotes, or accelerates this movement toward the Ultimate Complexity is good.
 Anything that inhibits, impedes, or prevents this movement toward the Ultimate Complexity is evil.”